mjoel10/GetExitClarity.com/replit.md

 - **Navigation Scroll-to-Top Fix**: Updated all header navigation elements (desktop, mobile, dropdown) to scroll to top of new page when clicked, ensuring seamless user experience
 - **CTA Button Responsive Fix**: Changed homepage CTA button breakpoint from lg to xl (1280px) to prevent cramping at narrow desktop widths, ensuring buttons stack properly until extra-large screens
 - **Solution Section CTA Addition**: Added dual CTA buttons to "A Readiness Engine That Works for Both Sides" section with same responsive behavior and navigation functionality
+- **Hero MacBook Animation Fix**: Removed tilt angle and entry spin animation from hero MacBook visual for cleaner, more professional appearance

 ### January 2025 - Footer Navigation Enhancement and Resources Page Visual Fix
 - **Footer Scroll-to-Top**: Added smooth scroll-to-top functionality to all footer links (Navigation and Legal sections)